GlenKPeterson/PdfLayoutManager/README.md

 Recent Changes
 ==============
+***0.6.6-ALPHA***
+ - Make sure Cells get their default style if none is specified (avoids a NPE).
+ - Moved TestManual2 to no-package so it will prove that everything it needs is public.
+ - Added example of putting a whole Table within a cell in order to add bullets.

 ***0.6.5-ALPHA***
  - TableBuilder now produces a Table which you can call render() on.
  Instead of starting with logicalPage.tableBuilder(topLeft) or TableBuilder.of(logicalPage, topLeft), just start with TableBuilder.of().